whatsapp-api-js - v5.2.0

 The raw body of the POST request

-The x-hub-signature-256 (all lowercase) header signature sent by Whatsapp
+The x-hub-signature-256 header signature sent by Whatsapp

 Returns Promise<undefined | void>